grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 # Proof tactic summary (3)

 Sometimes it's easier to work backwards than forwards.
-If I have a goal to show $Q$, and I have an assumption $P \implies Q$, I can say "$Q$ follows from $P$", and now my goal is to prove $P$.
+If I have a goal to show $Q$, and I have an assumption $P \implies Q$, I can say in my proof: "$Q$ follows from $P$", and now my goal is to prove $P$.

 I can also write: $Q \impliedby P$ which means the same thing: I used to want to prove $Q$, but now it's enough to prove $P$, because we know that if I have a proof of $P$, I can get $Q$.